bocoup/learn-ssh/exercises/ssh-basics/overview.md

 prior to granting access.

-In both cases, the result is the same: *the server assumes that possession of the private key is proof of identity*.
+In both cases, the result is the same: *the server assumes that possession of a private key is proof of identity*.

-If you're curious how the server is able to do this, check out the next section which covers the `authorized_keys` file.
+Both of these scenarios will be explained in detail during the next exercise.

 ### PERMISSIONS